gowtham-personal/REACT-CODING-UAE/README.md

 3.Proper strucuring of Pages into Component

-4.seperation of concerns

-5.used constants
+4.used constants

-8.used functional component
+5.used functional component

-9.custome middleware for oauth added.
+6.custome middleware for oauth added.

 ## To Start the App